Qasr al-Qatraneh: Background

-Outline
+There is a dam at 75 metres from the castle, 38 metres high, 6.6 metres wide and 2.4 metres deep.
+The two connecting channels are each 105 cm in diametre, and 90 cm from each other.
+The two channels lead the water to a settling basin, then to a large pool where it was collected, and from there the wayer flowed to a well located inside the castle.
+The main pond is at a distance of 26 metres from the castle and measures 70 X 70 metres, at a depth of 5.2 metres.

+A rock channel was discovered, which was used to transfer water to the pond.
+What remains of these foundational stones discovered on the site near the valley demonstrates a high degree of mastery in construction and design.

+Description

+The fort/castle is a three-story structure of basalt and limestone, with a large reservoir (70m by 70m) that collects water using the proximity to nearby wadis (valleys).

 The castle is a rectangular building, 22.2 metres long, 17.35 wide, and c.
 10 to 10.5 metres high.
 The walls of the castle were built of polished stones, and the palace from clay and limestone tiles, as was common in the region during the Mamluk period.

 The gate is on the eastern facade, about 3 metres tall, and has dimensions of 185 cm × 140 cm and a thickness of 35 cm.
 The door opens in a semi-circle, and is decorated.
 There is a prominent balcony atop the gate, overlooking the road from the castle.
 This mashrabiya is used to surveil prisoners and to fortify the entrance, which leads to a small lobby, and opposing vaults that lead to a courtyard.
-On both floors are corridors with semi-cylindrical and opposing vaults, and a stairway to the upper floor.
-The prisoners draw water from the well in the center of the castle, and to the east of the castle, two adjacent ponds collect rainwater, for travelers and pilgrims to drink.
+On both floors are corridors with semi-cylindrical and opposing vaults, and a stairway to the floor above.
+The prisoners draw water from the well in the center of the castle, and to the east of the castle, two adjacent ponds collect rainwater, for travellers and pilgrims to drink.

-1726 massacre
+Raids and massacres

 Sources show that the castle was attacked and everybody in it was killed in the Hajj season of AH 1139 / 1726 CE.
 The castle's fame explains that it was vulnerable to raids, looting, and pillaging, especially in the hajj season of 1699.